 Once you decide you should have one, the question becomes, which ability score?
 There are two considerations.
 The first is to choose ability scores that make sense in the role-playing context of the feat.
 If the feat is about being a diplomat, Charisma or Wisdom would make good sense while the physical ability scores would not.
 The second consideration is whether the ability score increase would be helpful.
 For instance, if a feat that would likely be attractive only to wizards, offering a charisma bonus probably doesn’t do the character much good, and thus it’s not much stronger than if you hadn’t offered one.
 If you aren’t sure, offering a choice can be the best way to cover your bases.

 This is often the trickiest and most subjective topic for feat design.
-Unlike monsters with their CR rating there is no fixed measuring stick for how powerful a feat is.
+Unlike monsters with their CR rating, there is no fixed measuring stick for how powerful a feat is.
 The best we can hope for is to give you a range of considerations and hope for the best.

 Adding feats to a game increases the power curve

-At a baseline feats replaceability increases and many feats offer both an ability increase and additional benefits.
+At a baseline, feats replaceability increases, and many feats offer both an ability increase and additional benefits.
 This alone tells you feats add to the power level of characters in a game.

 Feats are an optional mechanic

 This is critical to understand because monster CRs and the like are designed to be balanced with characters not using optional rules like feats.
 The more you push the envelope in creating powerful feats, the more likely a given adventure’s difficulty will be thrown off, removing some of its challenge.
-Thus if falls on feat designers to show restraint and avoid effects that will dramatically enhance a character’s offense or defense.
+Thus it falls on feat designers to show restraint and avoid effects that will dramatically enhance a character’s offense or defense.

 Use advantage and disadvantage